-Candidates who regularly participate in local government elections may keep the same bank account for successive local elections.
+Registered third parties that regularly participate in local elections may keep the same bank account for successive local elections.
 A new account does not have to be opened each time.
 However, all disclosure and reporting requirements must be met in full for each election.